EXCLUSIVE-European banks face indigenous calls to end Amazon oil trade

 "The banks are engaging in double standards," Marlon Vargas, president of the Confederation of Indigenous Nationalities of the Ecuadorian Amazon, told Reuters.
 "To devastate the Amazon is to devastate life itself."

-Spanning nine countries in South America, the Amazon rainforest faces worsening wildfires and clearing for agriculture and mining.
+Spanning nine countries in South America, the Amazon rainforest faces worsening fires and clearing for agriculture and mining.
 About 15-17% of the original forest has been destroyed, mostly since the 1970s, scientists say.

 The rainforest plays a vital role in regulating the Earth's climate by absorbing carbon dioxide, which is one of the main greenhouse gases responsible for global warming.
 Scientists warn further damage could push the Amazon past a tipping point where it becomes a major emitter of the gas.